-If you have a pelvic infection, get infections easily, or have certain cancers, don’t use Kyleena, Mirena and Skyla.
+If you have a pelvic infection, get infections easily, or have certain cancers, don’t use Kyleena, Mirena or Skyla.
 Less than 1% of users get a serious pelvic infection called pelvic inflammatory disease (PID).
 If you have persistent pelvic or stomach pain or if Kyleena, Mirena and Skyla comes out, tell your healthcare provider... continue reading below

 Proof of Annual Household Income Requirements